Annapurna Base Camp Trek - 13 Days

 Transportation

-- Private tourist vehicle from Pokhara to Birethanti and from Syauli Bazaar to Pokhara
+- Private tourist vehicle from Pokhara to Birethanti and from Syauli Bazaar back to Pokhara for added comfort and convenience.

 Permits

-- 1 Ace the Himalaya’s duffel/kit bag, trekking map, sun hat, Buff (Neck Gaiter)
+- Complimentary Accomplish Holidays trekking duffel/kit bag, trekking map, sun hat, and Buff (neck gaiter).

 The Cost Excludes

-...- Meals (lunch and dinner) in Kathmandu and Pokhara
+- Lunch and dinner in Kathmandu and Pokhara are not included.

-- Puffy down jacket (rental available for USD 35)
+- Puffy down jacket (rental available – USD 35)

 - Daypack (35–45 liters recommended) with rain cover